 When you think about it, renting out an investment property is a lot like handing the keys to your (fictional) Ferrari over to a stranger for a few years and hoping he or she looks after it.
 Picking anyone who looks your way might not be the best strategy to keep that Ferrari safe and in good condition.

-Taking it to the extreme, this recent article from Perth Now highlights a disturbing trend of unsuspecting Perth rental owners waking up to huge damage bills caused by Breaking Bad style tenants who have turned rental properties into drug dens.
+Taking it to the extreme, there is a disturbing trend of unsuspecting Perth rental owners waking up to huge damage bills caused by Breaking Bad style tenants who have turned rental properties into drug dens.

 So, how to attract a great tenant who will look after your home and pay rent on time?

 To attract a great tenant, you first need to get their attention and here are our 5 key points to help you do just that.

 - Marketing Your Property Correctly

 - Choosing The Right Application